 What if Chris Huhne had beaten Nick Clegg to the Lib Dem leadership in 2007?

 That was my contribution to a collection of ‘what if’ political histories with the still-just-about-reasonably-named “Prime Minister Corbyn and other things that never happened”.
-You can enjoy my chapter below, and for more (and better), you can get the whole book yourself from Amazon, Biteback or The Guardian bookshop.
+You can enjoy my chapter below, and for more (and better), you can get the whole book yourself from Amazon or Biteback.

 On 18 December 2007, it was the location of the Liberal Democrat leadership election count.
 Following Menzies Campbell’s resignation on 15 October, Nick Clegg and Chris Huhne had been battling it out for the leadership of the party.
 Both were relative novices.
 The pair had been close friends and fellow MEPs; both were elected to Parliament for the first time in 2005.
 Strains in their friendship had surfaced when Chris Huhne had a tilt at the party leadership in 2006 after Charles Kennedy had stood down; Menzies Campbell had won, while Nick Clegg had sat the contest out.
 A year and a half later, Clegg and Huhne were direct opponents.